-Zydone ® is indicated for the relief of moderate to moderately severe pain.
-Dosage may need to be adjusted while taking Zydone.
-Never attempt to adjust this on your own, always consult with your physician first.
-Hydrocodone may be habit forming, so take this medication exactly as directed.
+Zydone ® is the brand name for tablets made up of two drugs, Hydrocodone Bitartrate and acetaminophen.
+Hydrocodone Bitartrate belongs to a class of drugs called opioid analgesics.
+Doctors may need to adjust the prescribed dosage for those taking Zydone periodically.
+Never attempt to adjust this on your own.
+Therefore always consult with your physician first.
+Hydrocodone may be habit-forming, so take this medication exactly as directed.
 Never take Zydone ® more frequently or in higher doses until consulting with your healthcare professional.

-The combination of the two main ingredients is marketed under various names, including Vicodin, Norco, Lortab and Lorcet.
+In essence, medical professionals prescribe Zydone ® for the relief of moderate to moderately severe pain.
+Additionally, there are three strengths of the drug, all of which have 400 mg of acetaminophen.
+The hydrocodone strengths are 5 mg, 7.5 mg, and 10 mg.
+Hydrocodone is an opiate analgesic and cough suppressant.
+Acetaminophen (Tylenol) is a milder pain reliever and non-narcotic.
+Combining the two main ingredients is marketed under various names, including Vicodin, Norco, Lortab, and Lorcet.
 Hydrocodone attaches to the opioid receptors in the brain and spinal cord to block pain.
-Acetaminophen decreases the formation of prostaglandins and increases pain-relieving power.
+Also, Acetaminophen decreases the formation of prostaglandins and increases pain-relieving power.
 Hydrocodone can be habit-forming if not used as prescribed.
-It is derived from the opium plant and classified as a Schedule II controlled substance in the U.S., meaning it has the potential to be abused and cause dependence.
+In essence, it is derived from the opium plant and classified as a Schedule II controlled substance in the U.S., meaning it has the potential to be abused and cause dependence.

 with an opiate detox treatment expert.